-In this article, we’re going to give you an overview of joint medical program run by the University of Newcastle and the University of NEW England and the UCAT and other entry requirements
+In this article, we’re going to give you an overview of the joint medical program run by the University of Newcastle and the University of New England and the UCAT and other entry requirements

 An Overview of the University of Newcastle and University of New England

 The University of Newcastle is located in an urban city and was established in 1965, with an enrolment of over 45,000.

 The University of New England is located in Armidale, a large rural town, and was established in 1938, with an enrollment of over 22,500.

 Collectively, both universities do a Joint Medical Program in partnership with the Central Coast Local Health District and the Hunter New England Local Health District.
 This program has run for 10 Years.